CortexFoundation/tech-doc/cvm/mxnet/mxnet.md

-### Quantizing Ｎeural Ｎetwork Ｍodels in MXNet for Strict Consistency on Blockchain
+### Quantizing Neural Network Models in MXNet for Strict Consistency on Blockchain